How Many Châteaux of Loire Valley Can You See In One Day?

 2. Menars

 I can't really say much about it except "Location, location, location".
-I think it's worthy to stop, turn off your engine and enjoy the château nestled in the beautiful and simplistic Loire Valley.
+I think it's worth stopping, turning off your engine and enjoying the château nestled in the beautiful and simplistic Loire Valley.

 3. Amboise